Learn our story, from the beginning and into the future.

-D.J. has been in the funeral industry since 2001 and in 2006 he joined Found and Sons as Culpeper’s Grounds / Maintenance Manager.
-He has the honor of preparing each graveside committal service, setting monuments and performing many other responsibilities to help serve our families.
+DJ has been in the funeral industry since 2001 and in 2006 he joined Found and Sons as Culpeper’s Grounds / Maintenance Manager.
+He prepares each graveside committal service, sets monuments and performs many other responsibilities to help serve our families.
+DJ owns and operates DJ’s Stoneworks & Etching, LLC and is commissioned and entrusted by Found and Sons for all stone engraving.
 In his spare time he enjoys camping, fishing and being outdoors.

 Stacy Yvette Meredith

 In a day when large funeral home conglomerates are everywhere, Found and Sons Funeral Chapels & Cremation Service remain family-owned and operated.
 When you call or visit our homes, you will find a full staff of caring professionals providing personalized, compassionate service, before, during and after the funeral.
 Our goal is for all families to leave Found and Sons having had a very meaningful experience.